python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/contributing/bot.md

 #### Working with Git

-If you have not yet [read the contributing guidelines](../contributing-guidelines), now is a good time.
-Contributions that do not adhere to the guidelines may be rejected.

-Notably, version control of our projects is done using Git and Github.
+Version control of our projects is done using Git and Github.
 It can be intimidating at first, so feel free to ask for any help in the server.

 [**Click here to see the basic Git workflow when contributing to one of our projects.**](../working-with-git/)